maddy3940/Airflow/README.md

-# airflow-materials
+# airflow-poc

-Materials for the course: The Hands-On Guide
+Built a forex data pipleine using airflow.
+Below is the DAG graph view-